pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * What is your child's proudest accomplishment?

-## Is your glass half full or half empty?
+* Is your glass half full or half empty?
-* I have a lot friends who think that the glass is half-full.
-They are optimists.
-Some of my other friends think life is worthless.
-They are pessimists.
-It's good to know both sides of the coin.
-Everyone on their own whether or not the glass is half empty or half full.
-* I'm an optimist and I think my glass is half full.

-## What rule in life helps you to be an optimist?
+* What rule in life helps you to be an optimist?
-* I always try to learn.
-I never stop learning.
-I never rest on my laurels.

-## What motivates you to do a good job?
+* What motivates you to do a good job?

-## Where do you find motivation?
+* Where do you find motivation?
-* I find motivation in all of the things that I can learn.

-## What advice would you give to someone who has LOST their motivation?
+* What advice would you give to someone who has LOST their motivation?
-* Identify what topics were interesting to you.
-Ask your where did you lose your motivation?
-Where did you get stuck?
-Try to find something that still interests you and use that as your foundation for your next step.

-## Did you learn  magic tricks when you were a kid?
+* Did you learn  magic tricks when you were a kid?
-## Have you ever taught your kids a magic trick?
+* Have you ever taught your kids a magic trick?
-* No. But, my daughter recognizes/spots magic tricks very quickly.

-## Did your father teach you any magic tricks?
+* Did your father teach you any magic tricks?
-* No my father didn't teach me any magic tricks.

-## Does your wife know any magic tricks?
+* Does your wife know any magic tricks?
-* Yes, she makes dinner out of nothing all of the time!

-## What drives you nuts?
+* What drives you nuts?
-* Death metal music drives me insane!
-* It drives me nuts when someone forces me to do something again with giving me a good reason.

-## What is something you learned in the last week?
+* What is something you learned in the last week?
-* I learned a couple of new English words.
-And I read several pages from an interesting technical book...
-And I read several pages from an interesting non-fiction book about water purification...
-* I learned how to use REACT more effectively.

-## What is something that you wished you had learned when you were younger?
+* What is something that you wished you had learned when you were younger?
-* I wish I had learned more English when I was younger.
-* I wish I had learned more  about ancient history.

-## What are you wishing for now?
+* What are you wishing for now?
-* I have been wishing for a new cell phone for the last few months and then my loving girlfriend gave me a new Iphone 12.
-* I am wishing for some homemade HachaPuri for dinner.

-## Do you get along with your parents?
+* Do you get along with your parents?
-* I live far away from my mother.
-I see her rarely.
-Usually, we don't have time enough to argue.
-I believe though, if I saw her everyday, then we might fight a bit.
-* I call my mother three times a day!
-When I don't call her she gets annoyed and takes offense.

-## Who from your past do you really wish you'd stayed in contact(v) with?
+* Who from your past do you really wish you'd stayed in contact(v) with?
-* I wish I had stayed in contact with my childhood friend Rolfy.

-## You've been given an elephant.
+* You've been given an elephant.
 You can't get rid of it.
 What would you do with it?
-* If I had an elephant, I would ride it to work everyday.
-And then I would take it to the park and charge children to ride it!

-## Have you ever ridden an elephant?
+* Have you ever ridden an elephant?
-* Since we are vegetarians, we have become more concerned about animals.
-We were in Thailand and we went on a tour.
-One of the excursions was riding an elephant.
-The elephants were treated quite poorly.
-My wife started to cry when they put her on the elephant.

 * Which do you like better, shop online or shop offline?